tc39/notes/meetings/2019-06/june-4.md

 MM: Wanted thoughts on splitting those cases and each case having only the relevant realm as parameter.

-MS: Compatibility concern here.
+MLS: Compatibility concern here.
 Spec that says: we reject if there's any CSP policy.
 Would be backward compatibility break.

-MS: (missed details)
+MLS: (missed details)

 MM: I have a very concrete suggestion, that will not create operational difference.
 Simply include the direct flag as another argument to HostEnsureCanCompileStrings.

-MS: my mistake that I put the slides this way.
+MLS: my mistake that I put the slides this way.
 My apologies for confusion.
 I believe the GitHub diff, let me go ahead and see if GH diff could resolve any confusion I created.

-MS: (showing GH diff).
+MLS: (showing GH diff).

-MS: you can see the change to PerformEval.
+MLS: you can see the change to PerformEval.
 Does PerformEval with the appropriate realm.
 I see a comment.
 And yes that (missed) should be there.

-MS: changing the name from evalRealm to consistently be called callerRealm.
+MLS: changing the name from evalRealm to consistently be called callerRealm.

 MM: HostEnsureCanCompileStrings still has only two parameters.
 Suggesting that the host cannot do a (missed) job (missed).
 Suggesting we add a third parameter to pass through the direct flag.